-- Supports some applications in the case of which one physical port can have more than one users - There are three access control methods (the methods to authenticate users): port-based, MAC-based and user-based (IP address+ MAC address+ port). - When the port-based method is used, as long as the first user of this port passes the authentication, all the other users can access the network resources without being authenticated.
-However, once the first user is offline, the network won't be available to all the other users.
+Supports some applications in the case of which one physical port can have more than one users

-- When the MAC-based method is used, all the users accessing a port should be authenticated separately, only those pass the authentication can access the network, while the others can not.
+- There are three access control methods (the methods to authenticate users): port-based, MAC-based and user-based (IP address+ MAC address+ port). - When the port-based method is used, as long as the first user of this port passes the authentication, all the other users can access the network resources without being authenticated.
+However, once the first user is offline, the network won't be available to all the other users. - When the MAC-based method is used, all the users accessing a port should be authenticated separately, only those pass the authentication can access the network, while the others can not.
 When one user becomes offline, the other users will not be affected. - When the user-based (IP address+ MAC address+ port) method is used, all users can access limited resources before being authenticated.
 There are two kinds of control in this method: standard control and advanced control.
 The user-based standard control will not restrict the access to limited resources, which means all users of this port can access limited resources before being authenticated.
-The user-based advanced control will restrict the access to limited resources before being authenticated.
-The user-based advanced control will restrict the access to limited resources before being authenticated.
+The user-based advanced control will restrict the access to limited resources, only some particular users of the port can access limited resources before being authenticated.
 Once those users pass the authentication, they can access all resources.